-About Piscine is a multidependent exhibition phenomenon that handles solo, group and collaborative situations: a hybrid apparatus that sometimes acts as an artist group and at other times acts as a curatorial unit.
+About Piscine is a multidependent exhibition phenomenon that handles solo, group and collaborative situations: a hybrid apparatus that simultaneously works as an exhibition space and as an artist group.

 Mark Tholander (since 2016)